 Bosnia and Herzegovina

-In May, the Council will hold its semi-annual debate on Bosnia and Herzegovina (BiH).
-The High Representative for BiH, Valentin Inzko, is expected to brief on the latest report of the Office of the High Representative (OHR).
-Because of the temporary measures adopted during the COVID-19 pandemic, the debate is expected to be held as a video teleconference (VTC).
+In May, the Security Council will have its biannual debate on Bosnia and Herzegovina (BiH).
+The High Representative for BiH, Valentin Inzko, will brief the Council, presenting the latest report of the Office of the High Representative (OHR).
+No outcome is expected.

-The current authorisation for the EU-led multinational stabilisation force (EUFOR ALTHEA) expires on 5 November.
+The authorisation of the EU-led multinational stabilisation force (EUFOR ALTHEA) expires on 13 November.

 Key Recent Developments